 Credit: Smithsonian Institution Archives

 Figure 7.
-Henry’s hand written note added to the 1836 Whig Circular
+Henry’s hand-written note added to the 1836 Whig Circular.

-The ‘building lots’ the he refers to, are understood by looking at Figure 6 which shows lightly drawn rectangles for two additional buildings between the Society Halls and the New Colleges.
-One also sees that Henry envisioned two other buildings, symmetrical about Nassau Hall, and between the proposed houses and the new Colleges.
-The circle on the back of the drawing in Figure 6 is identified as ‘site reserved for chapel’ in Figure 5.
+The ‘building lots’ to which Henry referred are understood by looking at Figure 6 which shows lightly-drawn rectangles for two additional buildings between the Society Halls and the New Colleges.
+One can also see that Henry envisioned two other buildings, symmetrical about Nassau Hall, and between the proposed houses and the new Colleges.
+The circle that appears at the top of the drawing in Figure 6 is identified on the reverse side as “site reserved for chapel,” as shown in Figure 5.
 The chapel was eventually located elsewhere, and that circled site became a privy.

 Joseph Henry’s Design for the Professor’s House

 With the Board of Trustees granting permission for the construction of a new professor’s house, Henry submitted a design to the Building Committee [12].
 Though Henry was not a practicing architect, he understood architectural principles and even lectured on architecture to Princeton students [29].
-Figure 8 shows his sketch dated January 1837 (Henry’s annotation on the reverse side “Plan of a house submitted to the building committee of college.
-This was the plan submitted by myself” addressed to Pres.
-James Carnahan).
-On April 11 of the same year, the Board of Trustees directed the Building Committee to proceed with the construction of the house [13].
-(Trustee meetings were held in April and September.
-Princeton’s commencement in this period was held in September.)
-From the April 1837 Trustees minutes:
+Figure 8 shows his sketch for the house, dated January 1837 (Henry’s annotation on the reverse side of the sketch addressed to Pres.
+James Carnahan was: “Plan of a house submitted to the building committee of college.
+This was the plan submitted by myself”).
+On April 11 of the same year, the Board of Trustees directed the Building Committee to proceed with construction of the house [13].
+(Trustee meetings were held in April and September, and Princeton’s commencement for this period was held in September.)
+The following is excerpted from the April 1837 Trustees minutes:

 “The subject of Professor Henry’s house was taken up; and it was on motion.
-Resolved, that the building committee proceed as soon as they shall think it expedient, to erect a dwelling house, agreeably to the plan submitted to said Committee, by Professor Henry.
+Resolved, that the building committee proceed as soon as they shall think it expedient, to erect a dwelling house, agreeably to the plan submitted to said Committee, by Professor Henry.”